 “Not really.
 This, though…” Dinara pulled on a devil’s mask with a protrusive snout and shadows where the eyes should be.
 She took a step backward into the path, lifting both arms. “…is terrifying.”

 Someone slammed into Dinara, knocking her to the ground.
 For a moment, they were an indistinguishable tangle of limbs and curls, then the other girl rolled away, cursing and apologizing.
-She pushed wild blonde hair away from her face and sat up, immediately falling back with a surprised yelp when she saw Dinara’s mask.
+She pushed wild blonde hair away from her face and sat up, immediately falling back again with a surprised yelp when she saw Dinara’s mask.

 “It’s only a costume,” Roman said quickly, pulling his own mask up.
 He held out a hand for both Dinara and the girl.
 Dinara took it gratefully, but the girl refused, pushing herself to her feet.